Spam Subscriptions

 There are two easy steps that you may want to take when you set up your newsletter, as they are generally free and help in managing spam subscriptions.

 The first, is to control the IP addresses.
-Subscriptions always start with a remote IP address and there are many free services that list bad IP addresses.
-Many providers do also offer protection from traffic coming from unsecured addresses.
-Ask your provider which system is using to address this kind of problems, as they are not only related to fake subscriptions but even to bad traffic, hack attempts and so on.
+Subscriptions always start with a remote IP address and there are several free services that list bad IP addresses.
+Many providers also offer protection from traffic coming from unsecured addresses.
+Ask your provider which system they use to address this kind of problems, as they are not only related to fake subscriptions but even to bad traffic, hack attempts, and so on.

 The second recommendation is to install a firewall plugin.
 Firewall plugins, as for example WordFence (but there are many others), are able to block untrusted traffic and some hack attempts.